Snacks, Beer, and Restrooms: The Best Convenience Stores in the U.S.

 The Best Convenience Stores in the U.S.

-We don’t have a death-wish.
 These convenience stores are listed in no particular order.
 They’re all winners in our book.
-These are the cream of the crop among U.S. convenience stores.
 Ready your guts for a fantastic voyage into snacking Nirvana that will leave you in a self-induced food coma, quaking from the sheer volume of options.

 4. Turkey Hill Mini Mart

-Another regionally restricted convenience store chain, Turkey Hill Mini Marts can only be found in PA, the Columbus, OH area, and Indiana.
+Another regionally restricted convenience store chain, Turkey Hill Mini Marts can only be found in Pennsylvania, the Columbus, Ohio area and Indiana.
 We wish they were more widespread.
 They take the delicious features mentioned in our previous two convenience stores and build on top of them, adding an ice cream bar that uses their very own brand of ice cream (Turkey Hill Ice Cream is more widely available in grocery stores—particularly Kroger stores, which own the Turkey Hill brand).
 This isn’t cheap gas-station ice cream either.
 The company owns its own dairy farms and makes real, fresh ice cream.
-That’s a step up in our book.
+That’s gold-start status for gas stations.

 5. Cumberland Farms